 You can also run a program as an administrator from the “Run” box (accessed by pressing Windows+R) if you press Ctrl+Shift+Enter when executing the app.
 Good luck!

-- › How to Always Open an App as an Admin on Windows 11
+- › How to Remove Your Windows 11 Password

 - › How to Run File Explorer as Administrator in Windows 11